tiavlovskiegor24/Quote-request-booking/booking_probability.md

-# An Order-Theoretic View of Quote Booking in Container Shipping
+# An Order-Theoretic View of Quote Rejection in Container Shipping

-Container-shipping rate setting often looks reactive and chaotic: market swings, inconsistent customer behavior, and noisy booking outcomes.
+Container-shipping rate setting often looks reactive and chaotic: market swings, inconsistent customer behavior, and noisy acceptance/rejection outcomes.
 But once we assume quote requests can be **totally ordered** and that feasible rates respect the same order, everything suddenly becomes simple and structured.

-Once we embed both requests and rates into quantiles, the entire booking logic becomes a simple comparison of numbers in $[0,1]$.
-From that starting point, willingness-to-pay, booking curves, and suggested selling rates all emerge naturally.
+Once we embed both requests and rates into quantiles, the entire accept/reject logic becomes a simple comparison of numbers in $[0,1]$.
+From that starting point, willingness-to-pay, rejection (and booking) curves, and suggested selling rates all emerge naturally.

 This post explains that structure step by step, building toward one key object:

-> **The carrier-specific booking probability curve**,
+> **The carrier-specific rejection probability curve** (the complement of the booking curve),
 > which is foundational for computing the **Suggested Selling Rate (SSR)**.

 ---